fullcalendar/fullcalendar-docs/_docs-v4/date-library/moment-plugins.md

 ## Moment Plugin

-The fullcalendar-moment plugin provides the following functionality:
+FullCalendar's Moment plugin provides the following functionality:

 - Lets you use moment formatting strings for all [date-formatting](date-formatting) settings
 - Lets you convert native [Date objects](date-object) emitted from the API into moment objects that match the calendar's time zone and locale